-There is a separate policy outlining the school's position on this.
-(See Policies web page on school website / Policy File in Head's Office/Staff Room).
+There is a separate policy and procedure outlining the school's position on this See Policies web page on school website / Policy File in the School Office).

-As a school we will make sure that sufficient staff are trained to support any pupil with a medical condition.
+We will make ensure that sufficient staff are trained to support any pupil with a medical condition.